stephenh/stephenh.github.com/_posts/2017-08-18-compassionate-reviews.markdown

 {{page.title}}
 ==============

-I gave a short talk about code reviews the other day.
+I gave a short internal talk about code reviews the other day.

 Not entirely sure if the slides are useful without the in-person commentary, but I thought I'd publish them anyway.